Updated on November 26, 2025

 This article will show you how Amber flips the script on energy.
 Amber gives you access to wholesale energy prices, helping you make money from your battery and giving you more control over your power than ever before.

-At PSC, we love companies like Amber.
+At PSC Energy, we love companies like Amber.
 They’re leading the charge to save customers money with solar batteries.
 We’re here to give you a little education about a company that’s earning significant payouts for its customers.

 In this article, you’ll learn about the following: